r-lyeh-archived/AVA/README.md

 ```

 ## License
-The project is released into the public domain (as per [this notice](LICENSE)).
+The project is released into the public domain (as per [this notice](LICENSE)).<br/>
 Any contribution to this repository is implicitly subjected to the same release conditions.

 ## Alternatives
 [amulet](https://google.com/search?q=game+engine+amulet&type=),